-In witness whereof, the parties have executed this First Amendment to the Consulting Agreement as of the last day indicated below.
+In witness whereof, the parties have executed this Fifth Amendment to the Consulting Agreement to be effective as of the Fifth Amendment Effective Date.

-VICAL INCORPORATED Gary A. Lyons
+Gary A. Lyons

-By: /s/ JILL M. BROADFOOT By: /s/ GARY A. LYONS
+/s/ JILL M. BROADFOOT /s/ GARY A. LYONS Bv: By: Name: Jill M. Broadfoot